Bavaria is probably the most beautiful state in Germany – full of historic sights, cute towns and villages, bustling cities, and great scenery.

 There are different dialects in Bavaria, and though everyone understands High German, not everyone speaks it perfectly.
 However, as someone who doesn’t understand any Bavarian dialect, I had no issues and people tried to adjust.

-Basic German is spoken in all touristy areas.
+Basic English is spoken in all touristy areas.

 Bavaria´s crime rate is quite low.
 Just keep your eyes open and exercise common sense and you should be fine.
 Especially in tourist areas, it is recommended to keep your belongings and your wallet close to you.